instar-robotics/alexandria/README.md

 virtual void setparameters();
 ```

-* compute function is called by kheops at each kernel iteration : this is the payload of your Function.
+* **compute** function is called by kheops at each kernel iteration : this is the payload of your Function.
-* setparameters is called by kheops when it load the function before creating the graph.
+* **setparameters** is called by kheops when it load the function before creating the graph.
 We will describe in details this function later.

-* There are third function which are optional :
+* There are a third function which are optional :

 ```javascript
 virtual void prerun();
 ```

-* This function is called by kheops after creating the graph.
+* **prerun** function is called by kheops after creating the graph.
 We will describe in details this function later.
 * The last functions you have to define is the class constructor and destructor :

 ```javascript